alhajee/ckan/doc/extensions/signals.rst

 .. warning:: Arguments passed to subscribers should never be
              modified.
-Use subscribers only to trigger side effects and not to change existing CKAN behavior.
-If one needs to alter CKAN behavior use :mod:`ckan.plugins.interfaces` instead.
+Use subscribers only to trigger side effects and not to change existing FMLD behavior.
+If one needs to alter FMLD behavior use :mod:`ckan.plugins.interfaces` instead.

-There are a number of built-in signals in CKAN (check the list at the bottom of the page).
+There are a number of built-in signals in FMLD (check the list at the bottom of the page).
 All of them are created inside one of the available namespaces: ``ckan`` and ``ckanext``.
 For simplicity sake, all built in signals have aliases inside ``ckan.lib.signals`` (or